Lonnie Sanders

-Lonnie J. Sanders Jr. (born November 6, 1941) is an American former professional football cornerback in the National Football League (NFL) for the Washington Redskins and St. Louis Cardinals.
-He played college football at Michigan State University and was selected in the second round of the 1962 NFL draft.
+Lonnie J. Sanders Jr. (born November 6, 1941) is an American former professional football player who was a cornerback in the National Football League (NFL) for the Washington Redskins and St. Louis Cardinals.
+He played college football for the Michigan State Spartans and was selected in the second round of the 1963 NFL draft.
 Sanders was also selected in the tenth round of the 1963 AFL draft by the Denver Broncos.